galaxy-genome-annotation/python-apollo/docs/commands/annotations.rst

 [UNTESTED] Delete a specific feature alteration

+**Output**::

+[UNTESTED] Delete a specific feature alteration

 Output:

- A list of sequence alterations(?)

-**Output**::

 A list of sequence alterations(?)

 **Options**::